 How To Bind Sweet Corn Cakes

 I was inspired by the great David Lebovitz's fresh corn cake post and he uses corn flour for his binder.
 This is not cornstarch, nor it is cornmeal, and certainly something to try if you have this flour on hand.
 I played around until I found my favorite binder for these corn cakes.

 While you can certainly use regular all-purpose flour, chickpea (besan) flour works well because it has good binding properties given its high protein content.
 Besides, it is gluten-free, which is always a plus in my book.
 An optional step is to toast the chickpea flour in a dry skillet until it turns a couple of shades darker, which adds an additional depth of flavor.

 Cheesy Ideas & Size Matters

 Cheese also helps bind the cakes, so if you avoid eggs, increase the chickpea flour 3 to 4 tablespoons, the liquid by the same amount, and make sure to add cheese to help hold everything together.
 I typically use shredded mozzarella, but parmesan is a great way to add crispness to your corn cakes.
 And the choices are many so certainly use your favorite cheese.

 Not just for summer, corn cakes work well with frozen corn, though they won’t be quite as crispy because of the additional moisture.
-However, if using frozen corn, defrost it before using in this recipe.
-And you may not need quite as much binder because of the changes in cell structure due to the freezing process.
-In the Notes section, I give you ideas for various binders, spices, herbs, liquids to use, and other vegetables to add.
-I hope you have fun playing with your food!
+However, if using frozen corn, defrost it before using it in this recipe.
+And you may not need quite as much binder because of the changes in structure in the freezing process.

 Sweet Corn Cakes